ton-blockchain/ton-connect/requests-responses.md

 Note: payload is variable-length untrusted data.
 To avoid using unnecessary length prefixes we simply put it last in the message.

-The signature must be verified using the public key provided via `get_public_key` method on smart contract deployed at `Address`.
+The signature must be verified by public key:

+1. First, try to obtain public key via `get_public_key` get-method on smart contract deployed at `Address`.

+2. If the smart contract is not deployed yet, or the get-method is missing, you need:

+   2.1.
+Parse `TonAddressItemReply.walletStateInit` and get public key from stateInit.
+You can compare the `walletStateInit.code` with the code of standard wallets contracts and parse the data according to the found wallet version.

+   2.2.
+Check that `TonAddressItemReply.publicKey` equals to obtained public key

+   2.3.
+Check that `TonAddressItemReply.walletStateInit.hash()` equals to `TonAddressItemReply.address`. `.hash()` means BoC hash.

 ## Messages